-Prerequisites: EDAD 6291 and completion of at least 24 hours in the EDAD program or permission of the dean
+Prerequisites: EDAD 6291 and completion of at least 24 hours in the EDAD program

 This is the second course in the Internship and is recommended for the summer term.
 The student shadows an administrator in a summer school session.
 The internship is scheduled in a district other than the employing district of the student, unless permission is granted by the Dean to schedule on home campus.